wizwizdev/wizwizxui-timebot/README.md

 <br>

 ## Support for the following panels:

-#### Important note: install only the version of Senai panel that we have included
+#### Important note: Install Sanai panel version 1.0.9 and Alireza panel version 0.4.0 that we have installed

 - (Nidoka Kalanka) single-port, multi-port (the best option for the robot)
 ````